sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

         Input String : select team1, city from ipl.csv where season > 2016 and 	                     city ='Bangalore' group by team1
 		Output String : team1

-2) User may required the information like who is getting maximum salary or minimum age etc.. these are called aggregate functions (minimum, maximum, count, average, sum)
+2) User may require the information like who is getting maximum salary or minimum age etc.. these are called aggregate functions (minimum, maximum, count, average, sum)
 	Input String : select avg(win_by_wickets),min(win_by_runs) from ipl.csv
 	Output String :
 		            avg(win_by_wickets)